jddj137/image-twirl-ros/README.md

 ## Create Your Own ROS Launch File
 The final exercise of ROS 101: Part A is launching the Python executable `img_pipeline-soln.py`.
 This node subscribes to a raw camera image topic, passes the raw image through an OpenCV image processing pipeline, and publishes the modified image to the processed image topic.
 By default the node simply passes the raw image through without modification, but different OpenCV image processing functions may be triggered using a rosservice call (see the bonus).

-*TODO: In the ros tutorials package, open the file `usb_cam.launch` stored in the launch folder and look at the structure of the node tag.*
+*TODO: In the ros_img_pipe_tutorial package, open the file `usb_cam.launch` stored in the launch folder and look at the structure of the node tag.*

 *TODO: Open the launch file `img_pipeline-skeleton.launch` and add a node tag to launch `img_pipeline-soln.py` as a node. **Avoid opening** `img_pipeline-soln.py`!*